 AU Access, the campus portal, offers one-stop shopping for student services.
 The single sign-on feature allows you to connect to almost all student resources that require a login.
 You can get to AU Access from the "AU Access" link at the top of AU home page at www.auburn.edu or by entering auaccess.auburn.edu in the web browser address bar.
-For an overview of AU Access, click on the "Take A Tour of AU Access" link on login page.
+For an overview of AU Access, click on the "Take A Tour of AU Access" link on the login page.

 Navigate through AU Access by clicking on the Tabs (see Figure 1).
 The tabs you can see are dependent on your role at AU.
 Each tab displays a collection of boxes called channels.
 Some channels are maintained by AU and some are imported from external sources.
-A channel might be a collection of links to Financial Aid information or a news feed from CNN.